sebapersson/PEtab.jl/docs/src/API.md

 ## PEtabModel

-A `PEtabModel` for parameter estimation/inference can be created by importing a PEtab parameter estimation problem in the [standard format](https://petab.readthedocs.io/en/latest/), or it can be directly defined in Julia.
-For the latter, observables that link the model to measurement data are provided by `PEtabObservable`, parameters to estimate are defined by `PEtabParameter`, and any potential events (callbacks) are specified as `PEtabEvent`.
+A `PEtabModel` for parameter estimation or inference can be imported from the [PEtab standard format](https://petab.readthedocs.io/en/latest/), or defined directly in Julia.
+In the Julia interface, observables that link model outputs to data are specified with `PEtabObservable`, estimated parameters with `PEtabParameter`, simulation conditions with `PEtabConditions`, and events/callbacks with `PEtabEvent`.

 ```@docs
 PEtabObservable
 PEtabParameter
+PEtabCondition
 PEtabEvent
 ```

-Then, given a dynamic model (as `ReactionSystem` or `ODESystem`), measurement data as a `DataFrame`, and potential simulation conditions as a `Dict` (see [this](@ref petab_sim_cond) tutorial), a `PEtabModel` can be created:
+Given a dynamic model (as a `ReactionSystem` or `ODESystem`), measurement data as a `DataFrame`, and optional simulation conditions, a `PEtabModel` can be created with:

 ```@docs
 PEtabModel